hardyscc/nestjs-dynamoose/README.md

       }
     }
    ```

-   `UserKeys` holds the hashKey/partition key, `UserAttributes` holds all other attributes.
-When creating this two interfaces you will have typechecking when using operations like `Model.update()`.

 ## Example
 A [Serverless NestJS Starter](https://github.com/hardyscc/aws-nestjs-starter) project has been created to demo the usage of this library, the following are some code gist.